Health in North Macedonia: Healthcare

 Expenditure on healthcare was $851 per head in 2014, 6.5% of GDP.

-According to the Euro health consumer index the Macedonian health system made the most remarkable advance of any country in the history of their Index, from 27th to 16th place in 2014, because by implementing a real time e-Booking system they reduced waiting lists so significantly.
+According to the Euro health consumer index, the Macedonian health system made the most remarkable advance of any country in the history of their Index, from 27th to 16th place in 2014, because by implementing a real time e-Booking system they reduced waiting lists so significantly.
 From July 2013, any GP can make a booking at any specialist or heavy diagnostic equipment in the country in real time while the patient is present.
-They rated Macedonia 16th in Europe in 2015.
+They rated North Macedonia 16th in Europe in 2015.

 The Doctor’s Chamber of Macedonia complains that there is a discrepancy between the available funds and the quality of service expected, that facilities are not used efficiently, equipment is outdated and staff are not used effectively.

 Hospitals

 Notable hospitals in North Macedonia include the following: